kurniawano/ictpsp.github.io/_Notes/Branch_Structure.md

 <img src="/ictpsp/assets/images/lesson4/if_if_else.png" height=500>

-Basically, the next if-statement for condition_2 and condition_3 are just the next statement after the previous if-statement.
-This means that each of this conditions will be checked regardless whether condition_1 is true or false.
-On the other hand, the if-elif statement does something different.
-If the earlier condition is true, it will execute the block and immediately go to the end and execute the next statement.
-See flowchart for the if-elif and notice the flow when condition_1 is true.
-It does not go and check condition_2 at all.
+Basically, the next if-statement for condition_2 and condition_3 is just the next statement after the previous if-statement.
+This means that each of these conditions will be checked regardless of whether condition_1 is true or false.
+On the other hand, the if-elif statement behaves differently.
+If the earlier condition is true, it will execute the block and immediately go to the end to execute the next statement.
+See the flowchart for the if-elif statement and notice the flow when condition_1 is true.
+It does not go on to check condition_2 at all.

 <img src="/ictpsp/assets/images/lesson4/if_elif_else.png" width=500>